BLUE HORIZON 1261

 "Does that mean that he can pass out the winter wear?"
 Taro mumbled from beneath Jiro's blanket.

-Merlin crossed his arms.
+Merlin looked cross.
 "If one article of clothing is taken from the cargo, the thief will pay—"

 "I have the credits in my account!"
 Jiro retorted in jest, his teeth chattering for effect.
 "I'll t-take three b-boxes!"

 The captain growled.
 "Let me put it another way," he stated in all seriousness.
 "A single filched garment will cost that person his or her job."
 Everyone in the room looked at him incredulously.